Twigman/tyche/README.md

   - sequence for color profile usage

 <br />
 ATTENTION: The uploaded project is not complete/executable.
 The real configuration and some config beans are missing!
-This is an archtecture showcase with implementation details in the first place.<br />
+This is an architecture showcase with implementation details in the first place.<br />
 <br />
 Start only MongoDB container for development with IDE: